chainHero/heroes-service/README.md

 ## 6. Make this in a web application

 We also can make this usable by any users.
-The best choice is a web application and we are lucky because the Go language provides by default a web server thaht handle HTTP requests and also templating for HTML.
+The best choice is a web application and we are lucky because the Go language natively provides a web server handling HTTP requests and also templating for HTML.

 For now, we have only two different actions: the query and the invocation of the hello value.
 Let's make two HTML pages for each action.
 We add a [`web`](web) directory with three other directories:
 - [`web/templates`](web/templates): contain all HTML pages (templates)